Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/config.md

 # Configuration

-Configuration of CribSense uses a file which is usually located in `/etc/cribsense/config.ini`.
+Configuration of baby monitor uses a file which is usually located in `/etc/babymonitor/config.ini`.

 The format is that of INI files: each line is a configuration value, and directives are grouped in section introduced by square brackets.
 Comments are delimited with `;` to the end of the line.

 ## Input/Output

-The `[io]` section of the file configures the input to CribSense.
+The `[io]` section of the file configures the input to baby monitor.
 You should not need to modify this section, as it is already calibrated to work on the Raspberry Pi.

 The `input` directive specifies that the magnifier should look for a video file instead of real-time camera input, while `camera` directive chooses the camera device to use (eg. `camera = 0` means to use `/dev/video0` as input).